davecoulter/YSE_PZ/docs/triage.rst

 observations have yet been requested.
 The "Interesting" list is similar to the "Watch" list but our team attempts to keep the list of "Interesting" objects to a manageable size so that they can be monitored daily for new developments.
-FollowupFinished and NeedsTemplate are for older sources.
+"FollowupFinished" and "NeedsTemplate" are for older sources.

 First, look at the new data in the following list to check for new observations.
 Sorting by last observing data and going to the last page (or clicking the Last Obs.
 Date button twice to reverse sort) will give the most recent observations.
-Either the transient summary links or the detail links for individual objects will bring up pages that show any new data that exist.
+Either the transient :ref:`summary<summary>` links or the :ref:`detail<detailview>` links for individual objects will bring up pages that show any new data that exist.
 Objects rising, those with interesting classifications or spectra, or those that change their photometric or spectroscopic behavior in some way, might be candidates for